 41 charged with murder over bangladesh clothing factory collapse

-Bangladesh police have charged government and factory officials over the 2013 disaster, which left more than 1,100 people dead.
+Bangladesh police have charged government and factory officials over the 2013 Rana Plaza disaster, which left more than 1,100 people dead.

-It was an uncomfortable moment for the fashion world.
-When Rana Plaza, a building which housed clothing factories, collapsed, everyone in industry was confronted with the real-world cost of the fast fashion cycle.
+When Rana Plaza, a building which housed clothing factories, collapsed, everyone in the fashion industry was confronted with the real-world cost of the fast fashion cycle.
 The 2013 disaster left more than 1,100 people dead in what the New York Times called "the worst disaster in garment industry history."
 Now the fashion world will again be reminded that cheap clothing can come at a high price, as the police in Bangladesh formally charge 41 people with murder for their alleged involvement in the disaster.
-Among those facing charges: Plaza owner Sohel Rana, his parents, the owners of a number of factories the building houses and "at least a dozen government officials" report NYT journalists Julfikar Ali Manik and Nid Najar.
+Among those facing charges: Plaza owner Sohel Rana, his parents, the owners of a number of factories the building houses and "at least a dozen government officials" the paper reports.
 The case is scheduled for a hearing on June 28.

 Text Isabelle Hellyer